SC-Tech-Program/FAQs/Posters_Authors.md

 A. The conference does not provide any support for printing posters.
 Typically, authors print their posters ahead of the conference.
 The convention center’s business office may offer printing services.
 You can look for details at the convention center’s website.

 ## <a name='Reproducibility'></a> Reproducibility

 **Q. Is an artifact description appendix required in order to make a submission to SC Posters?**

 A. The appendix is not required and is an option for Research Posters only.

-**Q. Is the artifact description appendix required in order to be considered a finalist in the ACM Student Research Competition?**

-A. No. The appendix is not required in order for a poster to be considered a finalist in the ACM Student Research Competition.

 **Q. Do I need to make my software open-source in order to complete the artifact description appendix?**